 Sharing knowledge, good practices and useful tools was the reason in 2014 why a guide on COI research into the situation of LGB persons was deemed useful.
-These reasons are still valid for the current update of the COI Research Guide.
+These reasons were deemed still valid for the November 2021 update of the COI Research Guide.